More ghost modules I: Plans for the future

 \section{Plans for the future}

 \begin{enumerate} \item With the help of several coauthors, the next paper \cite{MoreGhosts2} will explain the relation of ghosts to algebraic K-theory.
-We want to show how to compute the higher Reidemeister torsion using extension ghosts.
-Also, Mike Sullivan believes that exchange points in handle slide patters will produce ghosts: ``exchange ghosts''. \item We are planning, with several coauthors, to examine how ghosts change when we rotate the heart of the derived category.
+Extension ghosts are used to give new formulas for algebraic $K$-theory invariants and the formulas include exchange points.
+Mike Sullivan calls these ``exchange ghosts''.
+We also hope to extend these extension ghost computations to the higher Reidemeister torsion invariant of \cite{IgKlein}. \item We are planning, with several coauthors, to examine how ghosts change when we rotate the heart of the derived category.
 This was suggested by Yun Shi after my lecture at Brandeis.
-In the hereditary case, Ray Maresca showed that some ghosts will become complexes (not stalk complexes) under rotation of the heart. \item Each of these projects may become several papers. \end{enumerate} }
+In the hereditary case, Ray Maresca showed that some ghosts will become complexes (not stalk complexes) under rotation of the heart. \item We are working with Emre Sen on ghost modules for $n$-cluster-tilting objects. \end{enumerate} }

 {